This article originally appeared on VICE Canada.

 "How'd you two meet?"
 And so it starts: the rudimentary question that all couples are asked by inquisitive house party guests or anyone else low on conversation topics.
 "We worked together," "Online," or "Full moon party" are a few of the elementary answers you'll often encounter.
 There are, of course, exceptions: those rare, romantic, and random meet-cutes, like two people running into each other while backpacking in Cambodia and then realizing they are from the same hometown in Canada.
 The kind that leave you saying, "Well, in that case, you pretty much have to stay together now."

-The grocery store is not often one of those places where the latter stories take place.
+The grocery store is not often one of those places where the latter stories take place, despite its cliched reputation as a hotbed of hotties.
 It is a wholly unmagical warehouse where basic needs, bad habits, and societal requirements converge.
-Still, it's an inescapable part of the public sphere and a community staple, which seems to have been the reason for the Metro grocery store in Liberty Village—Toronto's millennial enclave—to play host a singles night last Thursday evening.
+Still, it's an inescapable part of the public sphere and a community staple, which seems to have been the grounds for a PR company blitzing one outpost of the Metro grocery chain in Liberty Village—Toronto's millennial enclave—in order to host a singles night last Thursday evening.

 So now your fellow shoppers' relationship status would be displayed loud and clear for you; there would be no more wondering if the dude in sweatpants was going to eat all that bacon alone or take it home and cook it for his hungover girlfriend, and no fretting if the girl with the flowers was buying them for her lonesome single self or not.
 The ribbon told all, and those who donned it would be herded around the supermarket like prized pigs at a county fair.
 I needed to get apples anyway, so I went down to see for myself.